-The treatment you get for your colorectal cancer may depend on the “stage” of the disease.
-For all except stage IV, you’ll first get surgery to remove the tumor.
+The treatment you get for colorectal cancer may depend on the “stage” of the disease.
+For all except stage IV, you will first get surgery to remove the tumor.
 You may also get other treatments.

 Stage 0 Colorectal Cancer Treatment

 Your procedure will depend on how big the cancer is.
 Your surgeon could remove the tumor and a little tissue near it.
 They may call this procedure a polypectomy.

-If you have larger tumors, your surgeon may need to remove the diseased part of the colon and reattach the healthy tissue so that your bowels still work.
-Doctors call this procedure an anastomosis.
+If you have larger tumors, your surgeon may need to take out the diseased part of the colon and reattach the healthy tissue so that your bowels still work.
+This is called an anastomosis.

 Stage I Colorectal Cancer Treatment

-Stage I tumors have spread beyond the inner lining of the colon, to the second and third layers, and involve the inside wall of the colon.
-The cancer hasn’t spread to the outer wall of the colon or outside the colon.
+Stage I tumors have spread beyond the inner lining of the colon or rectum to the second and third layers and the inside wall.
+The cancer hasn’t spread to the outer wall of the bowel or outside it.

-You can expect to have surgery to remove the cancer and a small amount of tissue around the tumor.
-Most people don’t need additional treatments.
+At this stage, most people will have surgery to remove the cancer and a small amount of tissue around it.
+You probably won’t need additional treatments.

 Stage II Colorectal Cancer Treatment

 Stage III Colorectal Cancer Treatment

-Stage III colorectal cancers have spread outside the colon to one or more lymph nodes.
+Stage III colorectal cancers have spread to one or more lymph nodes.

 Your doctor may talk about stage lIl A, B, or C tumors.
 Here’s what that means:

-Stage lIlA: Tumors are within the colon wall and also involve the lymph nodes.
+Stage lIlA.
+Tumors are within the colon or rectum wall and involve the lymph nodes.

-Stage lIlB: Tumors have grown through the colon wall and have spread to one to four lymph node.
+Stage lIlB.
+Tumors have grown through the wall and have spread to one to four lymph nodes.

 Stage lIlC.
 Tumors have spread to more than four lymph nodes and possibly through the muscular wall and into the surrounding organs.

 - Surgery to remove the tumor and all involved lymph nodes, if possible

 - Chemotherapy after surgery

-- Radiation if the tumor is large and invading the tissue surrounding the colon
+- Radiation if the tumor is large and has spread to nearby tissue

 Stage IV Colorectal Cancer Treatment

-The tumor can be any size and may or may not include affected lymph nodes.
+The tumor can be any size and may or may not include your lymph nodes.

 Treatment may include:

 - Bevacizumab (Avastin), cetuximab (Erbitux), or panitumumab (Vectibix).
 These drugs work on your immune system.
-Your doctor may call them “monoclonal antibodies.”
-Whether you get them depends on certain aspects of your tumor.
+Your doctor may call them monoclonal antibodies.